Summary

 Oil prices and usage (from the E.I.A.)

-(Graphs at This Week In Petroleum Gasoline Section - U.S. Energy Information Administration (EIA) )
+(Graphs at This Week In Petroleum Gasoline Section - U.S. Energy Information Administration (EIA))

 Gas prices are now in the middle 1/3rd of their 1 year range, and on a daily basis their 5 year range as well, and thus have turned into a neutral.
 Oil has rebounded a little in the past several weeks, but is in the middle of its 52 week range, and so it remains neutral.